Inflectra/rapise-documentation/docs/Libraries/Tester.md

 <a name="CaptureObjectImage"></a>
 #### CaptureObjectImage

-Captures image of an object and adds it to the report.
+Captures screenshot of an object and adds it to the report.

 ```javascript
 CaptureObjectImage(caption, objId)